Enhanced Resistive Switching Memory Performance of PVA-cellulose Nanocomposites

 Abstract

 Flexible and sustainable materials are becoming increasingly important for next-generation electronic devices.
-This study examines the resistive switching behavior of a polyvinyl alcohol (PVA)–cellulose composite and its potential application in resistive switching memory.
+In this work the resistive switching behavior of a polyvinyl alcohol (PVA)–cellulose composite and its potential application in resistive switching memory have been examined.
 Cellulose fibers were extracted from the lotus petiole and purified with chemical agents.
-The composite of PVA and cellulose was dropped as an insulator layer in the capacitor-like structure of Ag/PVA–Cellulose/FTO.
-Structural analysis confirms strong interactions between PVA and cellulose, which contribute to improved material stability and film formation.
-Electrical measurements demonstrate reliable bipolar resistive switching at 1 V, while endurance tests reveal stable performance over 50 switching cycles.
-These results highlight the advantages of combining cellulose with PVA, offering a promising approach for developing flexible memory devices and environmentally friendly electronic materials.
+The composite of PVA and cellulose was used as an insulator layer in the capacitor-like structure of Ag/PVA–Cellulose/F-doped tin oxide (FTO).
+Structural analysis confirms strong interactions between PVA and cellulose, which contribute to improving material stability and film formation.
+The devices demonstrate reliable bipolar resistive switching at 1.0 V and stable endurance over 50 switching cycles.
+Electrical conduction mechanisms of memory devices follow the space-charge-limited current and Ohmic conduction at high resistance and low resistance states, respectively.
+This confirms the filamentary-based resistive switching mechanism within Ag/PVA–Cellulose/FTO devices.
+These results highlight the advantages of PVA–cellulose, offering a promising approach for developing flexible memory devices and environmentally friendly electronic materials.

 References